Cephalowat/PSFalcon/README.md

 PS> Get-Command -Module PSFalcon
 ```

-You can use `Get-Help` for information about each individual command:
+You can also use `Get-Help` for information about each individual command:

 ```powershell
 PS> Get-Help -Name <string> -Detailed